aaposyvanen/emodim/chatServer/README.md

 You can detach from the server with CTRL + p, CTRL + q.
 CTRL + z will close the whole container.

+### 4. Retrieve logs from docker

+The log file written by the chat server can be copied to machine running the Docker container with this command:

+    docker container cp chat-server:./app/log.json ./log.json

+The last parameter is the destination of the copy and can be changed if needed to.
+Before that is the source path for the log file which should never be changed.

 ## Using without docker

 To run the server without docker you need to have [node](https://nodejs.org/en/) installed.
 Using the latest LTS version is recommended.